lluisalemanypuig/classification-tree/cases/trees/README.md

 The execution time now also measures the time needed to calculate the features used to classify the trees.
 Notice that the execution time has been divided approximately by $5$ from $A.0$ to $A.1$.
 Using more features the situation does not improve much more.
+(Check the plots [here](https://github.com/lluisalemanypuig/classification-tree/blob/main/cases/trees/data/full.pdf)).

 ### 20 vertices